 - Group your data by selecting a grouping tab in the table.
 You can group data by page, country, appearance type, and day.

-- Optionally filter your data by date, page, or country.
+- Optionally filter your data by dimensions such as date, page, and country.

 - Optionally compare data groups: for example, you can compare impressions from Brazil and China.